To Tan Moose Hide.

-Cut the hide into quarters or a half unless you absolutely need or want a whole hide.
-Its easer to work, maneuver, store and you're going to cut it for projects anyway.
+Cut the hide into a half (or quarter if your a small person) unless you absolutely need or want a whole hide; in which case, the drying process would need to be done by framing the hide.
+A split at the waste (or center) is easer to work, maneuver, store and you're going to cut the finished hide it for projects anyway.

-All the hide must be scraped or the parts not to be tanned (or to be eaten) should be cut away and discarded at this point.
+All the hide must be scraped; the parts not to be tanned should be cut away and discarded at this point.

 Scrape the fur side first, then the flesh side (the opposite order of deer skin).